 4. Any profit comes from the efforts of a promoter or third party

-Hopefully you found this guide on what is a crypto market cap helpful, if you have any questions please leave a comment here below.
+Hopefully, you found this guide helpful, if you have any questions please leave a comment here below.
 If you want to find other guides on cryptocurrencies and blockchain go to our Guides section.

 Other popular guides:

 - HODL, DYOR, REKT the 41 cryptocurrency terms you need to know!

 My name is Per Englund and I’m a long-term fan and investor and trader of Bitcoin and other cryptocurrencies.
 I caught the attention of Bitcoin like many other several years ago, but it was first around 2016/2017 that I truly got into cryptocurrencies and blockchain technology.

 I have since traded, bought, researched and learnt about this new emerging space to the fullest.
 When not producing crypto-content I create and design new products and businesses.
 And I want to combine my business experience with my passion to create meaningful content for all our readers.

 And I am bringing this vision to my writing and how Go CryptoWise work.